DataDog/integrations-core/flink/README.md

 _Available for Agent >6.0_

 1. Flink uses the `log4j` logger by default.
-To activate logging to a file and customize the format edit the `log4j*.properties` configuration files in the `conf/` directory of the Flink distribution.
-See the [Flink logging documentation][13] for which configuration file is relevant for your setup.
+To enable logging to a file, customize the format by editing the `log4j*.properties` configuration files in the `conf/` directory of the Flink distribution.
+See the [Flink logging documentation][13] for information on which configuration file is relevant for your setup.
 See [Flink's repository][6] for default configurations.

 2. By default, the integration pipeline supports the following layout pattern: